-That’s why a growing number of organizations are offering their members local discounts at popular restaurants and retailers.
+That’s why a growing number of relationship based organizations are offering their members local discounts at popular restaurants and retailers.
 Compelling discounts are the closest thing to a universally appealing benefit, as roughly 96% of consumers use coupons or discount offers.

 However, it’s not easy to offer instantly redeemed discounts, as the typical barriers of building your own discount program can be quite high.
 Some organizations have built their own program and have generated some local interest and engagement.
 But the process of negotiating enough offers with local merchants can be time consuming.
 The challenge for larger organizations is scaling up a homegrown discount program that can meet the needs of a sprawling constituency.
 If your members are spread out in a statewide or nationwide footprint, building your own discount program lacks ROI.